PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 Because a PMS manager trades directly in your Demat account, the number of transaction lines can be massive.
 An active strategy might generate thousands of contract notes and dividend credit lines per year.

-At tax filing time, your chartered accountant must reconcile every single trade, tracking purchase dates, corporate actions, bonus shares, and dividend credits.
-The administrative cost and complexity are substantial.
+At tax filing time, your chartered accountant must reconcile the trades, purchase dates, corporate actions, bonus shares, and dividend credits.
+The administrative cost and complexity can be substantial.

 Who is a PMS actually suitable for?